 4 _ Asserting that the Institut Pasteur is planning to enslave and control the global population is utterly false and devoid of all foundation.

 Falsely incriminating a natural and / or legal person for deeds that they have evidently not committed constitutes a grave and serious offense.
 These public defamations, spread on social media without any consideration and relayed with no prior analysis of, or investigation into, the facts, deliberately feed a climate of distrust.

-In addition to strongly refuting these false allegations and clarifying the facts of the situation and knowledge, this was also to denounce the consequences of these videos, namely serious insults and threats to the collaborators of the Institut Pasteur, and to prevent this from happening again.
+In addition to strongly refuting false allegations and clarifying the facts of the situation and the scientific basis, taking action in this way is a means of denouncing insults and threats to the Institut Pasteur's employees and scientists and preventing such incidents from happening again.

 A new controversy has emerged following claims that SARS-CoV-2 is the result of human error in a BSL-4 laboratory in Wuhan.
 While carrying out research on an HIV vaccine, scientists are said to have accidentally let this new virus escape.
 One piece of evidence held up to support the theory is that the SARS-CoV-2 genome contains sequences that correspond to HIV, a hypothesis that is said to have been validated by an Indian scientific publication.

 The homologies between the HIV and SARS-CoV-2 sequences are meaningless.

 This theory is based on a misinterpretation of an article that appeared for a short time on a website.
 The research contained multiple methodological errors and inaccuracies that were subsequently exposed by the scientific community, leading the authors to retract the article.

 There is no evidence that SARS-CoV-2 coronavirus was created by humans.